EVERYTHING YOU NEED TO KNOW

 - Equivalency letter is required from the U.A.E.
 Ministry of Education for all students except students who graduated from a school following UAE Ministry System

-- A portfolio to be submitted online via http://applyonline.aud.edu/arch/ consisting of three artworks of the student’s production, which may include but is not limited to paintings, drawings, photographs, models, calligraphy or animation (relevance to architecture is encouraged), along with a short paragraph commenting on each piece.
+- Three artworks of the student’s production, which may include but are not limited to paintings, drawings, photographs, models, calligraphy, or animation – please note that relevance to architecture is encouraged;

 Your Test Scores